 The Agency will recalculate the lender's determination of repayment income, as a quality control step, when the repayment ratios are within 10 percent of the published debt ratio threshold of 7 CFR 3555.151(h).
+Repayment ratios greater than 26 percent for principal, interest, taxes, and insurance (PITI) and/or greater than 37 percent for total debt (TD) require Agency recalculation.
 The Agency review is only required for manually underwritten loans, defined as application types that are not supported by GUS and applications submitted to GUS that have received an underwriting recommendation of Refer or Refer with Caution.